AlyssaDaemon/knight/README.md

 # "Roadmap"

-* Getting PDSH to work with knight
 * Integrate AWS with Knight
-* Add support for sleeping machines to turn on at a later date in addition to the current create/delete model
+* Fix the streaming output issue
+* Implement EventEmitter model or move to golang
+* Implement commands (such as `.create` or `.delete` to spin up or delete VMs on the fly)